mohmiim/MLIntroduction/session-1/README.md

 ```python
 print(model.predict(np.array([10.0])))
 ```
 You will get a result very close to 17, which is (2 X 10 - 3).
-This means that the very simple neural net we created managed to approximate the function correctly by just seeing a few sample inputs and outputs.
+This means that the very simple neural net we created approximated the function correctly by seeing just a few sample inputs and outputs.

 To confirm this, let's print out the weight and bias: